May 31, 2025

 • wide fit

-New for summer 2023, the KEEN Zionic is a lightweight hiking sneaker that's built to impress a new generation of hikers who prefer lighter footwear.
+A 2023 release, the KEEN Zionic is a lightweight hiking sneaker that's built to impress a new generation of hikers who prefer lighter footwear.
+I personally own a bright orange and teal pair—which has turned some heads on the trail.
 The Zionic features the roomy KEEN fit—with extra wiggle room for your toes.
 But it's lighter and more athletic than other KEEN hikers.
 Men and women can choose between the waterproof Zionic or the non-waterproof "Zionic Speed."
-If you hike fast with a light pack, this could be a fun hiking sneaker for you.
+If you hike fast with a light day pack, this could be a fun hiking sneaker for you.
 If you're a keen dog walker or urban hiker, KEEN's lightest hiking shoe is also made for more casual outdoor wear, too.

 best fit